ilionx/qlabs-limitlessgaming/README.md

 ### Using the program

 Currently there is only one piece of code which could be classified as functional. this is working with the camera.
-To start this program use the following commands:
+To start this program, use the following commands:

 ```bash
 python ./src/limitless-gaming.py